ndiesslin/Mortgage-Calculator/README.md

 # ConsumerAffairs Mortgage Calculator

-__Summary:__ The purpose of this document is to define the requirements of the mortgage calculator code challenge.
+__Summary:__ The purpose of this document is to define how to use this project and the requirements of the mortgage calculator code challenge.

+## How to access project files:
+- All of the files in the `dist` folder are the contents from the development output.
+- In the `src` folder are the contents for the project source files.

 ## How to Run This Project:
 ### Local Development: